React21S/Game_App/README.md

 ---
 ### End game
 - When the game is over, or the user clicks end game, score pop with dialogue box show the score, and user can click on X close button to log back to the game page.
+Also, the user can see the message with emoji.
+For example, You are doing great...
 ![Game-app-screenshot](/img/GameOver.png)

 ---